 • To create visuals that bring comfort, clarity, and connection

-I’m not a therapist and that’s important.
+I’m not a therapist, and that’s important.

 My work is not treatment or clinical guidance.
 But lived experience does have value when it’s shared responsibly.

+That’s also why I’m creating the OCD Doodles Visual Resource Library: a carefully organised collection of my infodoodles for therapists to use ethically and effectively with their clients.
 It’s a way of bringing lived experience into the therapy room without crossing professional boundaries, something that matters deeply to me after my own negative experience with an unqualified, self-appointed “expert by experience.”

 Thank You for Being Here